Wordfence 503: How to Fix Wordfence Blocking You

 Ask the owner or somebody else who has access to the site to unblock you from the admin panel.

 If none of the solutions above work, reach out to Wordfence support.
+They will provide you temporary access to lift the block, however it is better to

-How to prevent Wordfence from blocking your access to the site?
+Prevent Wordfence from blocking your access

 Great, you’ve regained access to your site!
 The reason you were experiencing these hassles in the first place is that Wordfence’s firewall treated you like a threat.
 A good WordPress firewall can tell the difference between an attack request and a benign one, and therefore that should be your expectation of your site’s security.